 I think much of the pushback from the evangelical Christian community comes from the fact that this is still primarily a social issue.
 For many it is simply not personal.
 It’s easy to talk about “those homosexuals” when you don’t know any.
 It is much different when you know and love someone… and then it turns out they are gay.
 (For my friends who have a hard time with my stance on this topic, I ask you to turn off your defensiveness momentarily and replace it with curiosity and empathy.
 It won’t hurt, I promise.)

 As I gradually saw Kat for who she was, I softened.
-As I wrestled with their sources, the sharp edges of my beliefs began to wear down.
-As I softened my dogma, Kat felt more and more loved.
+As I wrestled with the sources of my beliefs, the sharp edges began to wear down.
+As I softened my dogmatic position, Kat felt more and more loved.
 As she felt more loved, she became happier and healthier.
 Lest you think this was a cheap way of making everyone happy, I assure you it was not.
 It was a long process over several years.
 I invite you to read about it here.

-We lost Kat last year to cancer (Read her journey on Caringbridge).
+We lost Kat to cancer on September 23, 2013 (Read her journey on Caringbridge).
 The cancer was completely unrelated to her depression, completely unrelated to her sexuality.
 It was a rare version of cancer known as PNET.
 As her doctor so plainly stated up front, she did nothing to cause this.
 There was nothing she could have done to prevent it.
 As horrible as it sounds and as inexplicable as it is, it just picked her, plain and simple.

 As much as we miss her, I am happy to be able to say that our discomfort about her sexuality was resolved well before she got sick.
 Somehow we were able to get to a place of loving her unconditionally.
-Like the Robertson’s story, so often, it takes a tragedy to rock our world enough to help us see the larger picture.
-When I play out different scenarios in my mind, I am overwhelmed with gratitude that they were not our story…
+It often takes a tragedy to rock our world enough to help us see the larger picture.
+It didn’t have to end that way.

 - What if we had chosen dogma over daughter?